My Fear of Vomit: The Nightmare of Living with Emetophobia

 I am 24.
 I have vomited four times in my life.

-I know it’s weird and I know it’s irrational, and last year I went through several months of fantasizing about killing myself because I couldn’t cope with the constant, unrelenting fear and nausea.
-I’m not afraid to die because when you die, you don’t vomit.
+I know it’s weird and I know it’s irrational, and last year I went through several months of fantasising about killing myself because I couldn’t cope with the constant, unrelenting fear and nausea.
+My fear is not of death because, when you die, you don’t vomit.
 Even if you do, you’re dead, so you don’t have to live through it.
-I had it all meticulously planned down to a tee—the idea of death was, and to a much lesser extent now still is, more tolerable to me than vomiting.
-The only thing that got me through this period was a close group of unbelievably supportive friends, therapists, and psychiatrists.
+I had it all meticulously planned down to a tee – the idea of death was, and to a much lesser extent now still is, more tolerable to me than vomiting.
+The only thing that got me through this period was a close group of unbelievably supportive friends, therapists and psychiatrists.

 I wandered around like some sort of alien, able to see people but not connect.
 I could barely manage to keep a conversation going, struggling to look anyone in the eye.
-I remember walking down a convenience store aisle thinking that nothing around me was real, that I wasn’t a person.
-This wasn’t the first time I had experienced depersonalization, but whereas before it would last for a few minutes a time at most, here, it was a constant.
+I remember walking down a Tesco aisle thinking that nothing around me was real, that I wasn’t a person.
+This wasn’t the first time I had experienced depersonalisation, but whereas before it would last for a few minutes a time at most, here, it was a constant.
 I was eventually diagnosed with depression, but I couldn’t quite believe it.
-I wasn’t sitting in my room all day crying—to me, naively, that’s what depression was.
+I wasn’t sitting in my room all day crying – to me, naively, that’s what depression was.
 I didn’t feel sad.
 I just felt nothing, like I was existing rather than living.
 Even in the depths of this depression, though, the fear and anticipation of vomiting never waned.
 The danger still felt very real.

 It took me a couple of months after this episode to take antidepressants and stick with them.
-I had several months of lying flat on my bed, not moving an inch lest some vomit somehow leak out of my mouth.
+I had several months of lying flat on my bed, not moving an inch, lest some vomit somehow leaked out of my mouth.
 I cried silently as I anticipated medication-induced vomiting after taking each tablet.
-The antidepressant I was prescribed not-so-hilariously had nausea listed as a “very common” side effect, so I spent the entire night after taking the first one shaking and crying in my room, in the dark—in case something brightly-colored might somehow further exacerbate my already horrific nausea—desperately willing my body not to give in.
+The antidepressant I was prescribed not-so-hilariously had nausea listed as a “very common” side effect, so I spent the entire night after taking the first one shaking and crying in my room, in the dark – in case something brightly-coloured might somehow further exacerbate my already horrific nausea – desperately willing my body not to give in.

 At these moments, when I’m trying to explain myself, everything comes out at lightning speed.
 I tell them I can’t eat outside, that I limit my food, don’t travel any more and that my life has been destroyed by my obsessions.
 While I’m babbling away, my eyes are fixed on the exit the entire time, weighing up whether it would be better to vomit in the room, in the toilet nearby or outside.
 If I go outside I might not make it in time, but if I stay here other people might see me vomit.
 Every eventuality is nightmarish.
 As my mind races, I’ll continue telling them about the panic out of desperation, somehow hoping that, in telling them, the fear will melt away.
 That I will look less insane if I just explain myself.
 Then, once the panic has subsided, I get swept up in the immediate regret of letting someone else know about my phobia.

-Traveling really is a perennial struggle—my psychosomatic motion sickness sees to that.
+Travelling really is a perennial struggle – my psychosomatic motion sickness sees to that.
 It takes me double the time to get anywhere I need to be because I constantly battle with the desire to run back home in case the nausea is a vomit warning.
 Eating in a restaurant is like being asked to walk across a tightrope suspended above circling sharks.
 I have stopped drinking alcohol and don’t go out at night.
 I won’t eat a cooked meal until I know that I won’t have to leave the house for the rest of the day, in case I give myself food poisoning.
-I am forever getting off buses early, walking the longer way to avoid crowds of people I may vomit in front of—or who may vomit in front of me—and doing things that people who don’t know about the phobia think are just me being unbelievably awkward.
+I am forever getting off buses early, walking the longer way to avoid crowds of people I may vomit in front of – or who may vomit in front of me – and doing things that people who don’t know about the phobia think are just me being unbelievably awkward.

 I’ve missed so many important moments and events because of this fucking ridiculous phobia.